andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 One performance when I knew I had friends in the audience I did catch myself smothering a smirk during the nude section.
-As I strode out towards the audience I summoned every ounce of concentration in my body to maintain a stoic stare, but going back I had to crush the grassroots campaign of a grin starting to organize on my face.
+As I strode out towards the audience I summoned every ounce of concentration in my body to maintain a stoic stare;
+on the way back I had to crush the grassroots campaign of a grin starting to organize on my face.

 My first two passes contain pretty subtle choreography that help get us in a